 - Try new things and be okay with failure, however, fail fast and move on.
 We don’t want our teams to be afraid of trying new things, because these ideas ultimately bring about innovation and, in many cases, lead to new solutions.
 But sometimes they don’t — and being able to identify when it’s time to move on from something new is critical to ensure your company doesn’t get stuck in a nonfunctional situation.

 - Create or expand your culture of innovation.
 At the end of the day, to stay relevant, you need to create a culture of innovation.
 Building this kind of culture doesn’t happen overnight, but with intentionality, it can reap large rewards.
 At Experian, we focus on building a culture of innovation in many ways, including things like Employee Resource Groups.
 These groups create an opportunity for networking across business units to happen organically, and we often see ideas sparked and innovation come out of these relationships as a result.

 Can you please give us your favorite “Life Lesson Quote”?
 Can you share how that was relevant to you in your life?

-My mantra — particularly in sales — has always been, “life is good above the number.”
-It’s a quote I’ve heard some time ago, and it’s stuck with me.
-Essentially it means, do what you have to do to get the job done; work hard.
+“Life is good above the number” has been my mantra for some time, especially in sales.
+How I interpret it is: work hard and do what you have to do to get the job done.
 If you work hard, things will fall into place.
-On the flip side, if you lose sight of your goal, and you begin chasing it, you tend to do things that are out of character; you begin to press and stress.
-A strong work ethic goes a long way, and it’ll help you meet your objectives at the end of the day.
+But, if you lose sight of your goal and begin chasing it, you may do things that are out of character and stress and press as a result.
+Ultimately, a strong work ethic goes a long way, and it’ll help you meet your objectives.

 How can our readers further follow your work?